Eta Aquilae: System

-The η Aquilae system contains at least two stars, probably three.
+The η Aquilae system contains three stars.
 The primary star η Aql A is by far the brightest and dominates the spectrum.
 An ultraviolet excess in the spectral energy distribution suggest the presence of a faint hot companion, η Aql B, which has been fitted to a spectral type of B8.9 V. The fractional spectral type is an artefact of the mathematics used to model the spectrum, not an indication of any specific spectral features that would be intermediate between B8 and B9.
-Radial velocity measurements could not find a satisfactory fit, which suggests that the orbit of η Aql B may be face-on, or very large.
+A 2022 study using radial velocity measurements could not find a satisfactory fit for η Aql Ab's orbit, which suggests that it may be face-on, or very large.
+A 2024 study including archival observations did show a change in radial velocity, consistent with an orbital period of 50 years, although it is not known which of the stellar companions are responsible for the variations.

-A stellar companion has been visually resolved at an angular separation of 0.66 arc seconds, with measurements showing a spectral type of F1–F5.
-It seems likely that the hot star detected in the spectrum is closer and unresolved.
-The resolved companion has not been shown to be physically associated, but it is estimated that it would have an orbital period of nearly a thousand years.
-Measurements with the HST fine guidance sensors show variations likely to be due to orbital motion on a scale of two years, so η Aql appears to be a triple system.
+An outer stellar companion has been visually resolved at an angular separation of 0.7 arc seconds, corresponding to a projected separation of 191 astronomical units.
+The companion's absolute magnitude, assuming it to be a main sequence star, is consisent with a A5V-F3V spectral type and a mass of 1.4 solar mass.
+Measurements with the HST fine guidance sensors show variations likely to be due to orbital motion on a scale of two years, so the companion appears to be bound, making η Aql a triple system.
+The star was later shown to have shifted 4.1° over a timescale of 7.5 years, suggesting an orbital period of at least 659 years.

 At Eta Aquilae's distance (272 parsec), its apparent brightness is diminished by 0.74 magnitudes due to extinction caused by interstellar dust between Earth and the star.